vipul79321/CP_Codes/operating-system/operating-system-questions.md

 ### What is Race Condition | [Q32](https://www.techgeekbuzz.com/os-interview-questions/)

 * It is a situation that occurs when different operations are performed on the same data simultaneously, and the outcome of the execution depends on the order of the operations performed on the data.
 Evidently, the race condition can provide an undesirable outcome.

+---

+### What do you know about cascading termination? | [Q70](https://www.techgeekbuzz.com/os-interview-questions/)

+* When a process finishes execution, then the operating system terminates the process via the exit system call.
+* Only the parent process can cause the termination of its child processes, so when the parent process completes execution and is terminated, then its child process also gets terminated automatically.
+* This phenomenon of a process triggering the termination of another process is known as cascading termination.